 Dean Small, founder and CEO of Synergy Restaurant Consultants, points out the importance of overall visual appeal.
 “You need great street visibility.
 Your container’s facade has to stand out for people to give it a try,” he says.
 “I’ve seen concepts that have a very international feel, that are full-blown bars, that actually look beautiful.”

-However you choose to build out your restaurant concept with a container, remember to stay focused on the basics.
-Good food and good staff are the most important aspects of a successful restaurant.
-The fixed walls of a container can help you refine your ideas and experiment without the need for a costly buildout.
+However you choose to build out your restaurant concept with pop-up containers, remember to stay focused on the basics — good food and good staff are the most important aspects of a successful restaurant.
+Knowing how to use containers to help your restaurant is just one important aspect of running a smart business.